Classification criteria

 Classification of book publishers

 The list of book publishers is shared by all Panels.
-Ratings to Levels 2 and 3 are based on consensual decisions by the Panel Chairs.
-About 10% of all publishers can be classified as Level 2 and about 10% of Level 2 publishers can become Level 3.
-The quotas are thus determined on the basis of the number of publishers and not the volume of publications produced.
+Ratings to Level 2 is based on consensual decisions by the Panel Chairs.
+Approximately 100 publishers across all fields may be classified at Level 2.
+Quotas are thus determined by the number of publishers, not by their publication output.